Gary Coleman: Relationship

+Legal issues

-In 1998, Coleman was charged with assault while working as a security guard.
-Tracy Fields, a Los Angeles bus driver and fan of Coleman's work on Diff'rent Strokes, approached him in a California mall and requested his autograph, while Coleman was shopping for a bulletproof vest.
-When Coleman refused to give her an autograph, an argument ensued, and Fields reportedly mocked Coleman's lackluster acting career.
-Coleman then punched Fields in the face several times in front of witnesses.
-He was arrested and later testified in court that she threatened him, and he defended himself.
-"She wouldn't leave me alone.
-I was getting scared, and she was getting ugly," he said.
-Coleman pleaded no contest to one count of assault, received a suspended jail sentence, and was ordered to pay Fields' $1,665 hospital bill and to take anger management classes.
+In 1998, Coleman was charged with assault against Tracy Fields, a Los Angeles bus driver and fan of Coleman's work on Diff'rent Strokes who had approached him in a California mall and requested his autograph while he was shopping for a bulletproof vest.
+When Coleman gave her an autograph but refused to personalize it, an argument ensued, and Fields reportedly mocked Coleman's acting career.
+Coleman then punched Fields in the face in front of witnesses.
+He was arrested and later defended himself in court, alleging that he felt threatened by Fields.
+He said: "She wouldn't leave me alone.
+I was getting scared, and she was getting ugly."
+Coleman pleaded no contest to one count of assault, received a suspended jail sentence and was ordered to pay Fields' $1,665 hospital bill and to take anger management classes.

+In 2007, Coleman was cited for misdemeanor disorderly conduct in Provo, Utah, after a "heated discussion" in public with his wife, Shannon Price.
+In 2008, Coleman was involved in an altercation at a Payson, Utah, bowling alley, which began when Colt Rushton, age 24, photographed Coleman without his permission.
+The two men argued, according to witnesses.
+In the parking lot, Coleman allegedly backed his truck into Rushton, striking his knee and pulling him under the vehicle, before hitting another car.
+Rushton was treated at a local hospital for minor injuries and released.
+Coleman later pleaded no contest to charges of disorderly conduct and reckless driving and was fined $100.

+In 2009, Coleman and his ex-wife were involved in a domestic dispute, after which Price was arrested on suspicion of domestic violence, and both parties were cited for disorderly conduct.
+In 2010, he settled a civil suit related to the incident for an undisclosed amount.
+Months before his death in 2010, Coleman was arrested on an outstanding domestic assault warrant in Santaquin, booked into the Utah County Jail and released the following day.

+Financial problems

 In August 1999, Coleman filed for bankruptcy protection.
-Multiple people, he said, were responsible for his insolvency, "from me, to accountants, to my adoptive parents, to agents, to lawyers, and back to me again".
-He lost $200,000 on an arcade he named the Gary Coleman Game Parlor, which was located at Fisherman's Village in Marina del Rey, California.
-Ongoing medical expenses contributed significantly to Coleman's chronic financial problems and compelled him, at times, to resort to unusual fundraising activities.
-In 1999, he partnered with UGO Networks on an online auction titled "Save Me!".
+He claimed that multiple people were responsible for his insolvency, "from me, to accountants, to my adoptive parents, to agents, to lawyers, and back to me again."
+In 1995, Coleman lost $200,000 ($419,683.73 in 2025) on a failed arcade business he established called the Gary Coleman Game Parlor, which was located at Fisherman's Village in Marina del Rey, California.
+Ongoing medical expenses contributed significantly to Coleman's chronic financial problems and sometimes compelled him to resort to eccentric fundraising activities.
+In 1999 after filing for bankruptcy, he partnered with UGO Networks for an online auction titled "Save Me!".
 Items included his couch, a "tiny pimp suit" with matching gold Nikes and an autographed ice scraper.
 Items attracted more than $5,000 in bids.